learning-zone/azure-basics/README.md

 #### Q. How do you use Azure Cost Management for audit purposes?
 #### Q. How do you track and report cloud spend against budgets for different departments?
 #### Q. What methods would you use to provide cost transparency across teams and projects?
-#### Q. What would you do if there’s a sudden spike in Azure costs?
+#### Q. What would you do if there is a sudden spike in Azure costs?
 #### Q. How would you investigate and identify the source of unexpected costs in Azure?
 #### Q. What tools would you use to get a granular view of cost usage per resource?
 #### Q. How would you communicate unexpected cost changes to stakeholders?